mongodb/specifications/source/sessions/driver-sessions.rst

     session.endSession()

-While this specification does not deal with multi-document transactions, which are covered in their own specification.
+This specification does not deal with multi-document transactions, which are covered in `their own specification <../transactions/transactions.rst>`_.

 MongoClient changes
 ===================